-Tip: If you only want to see a condensed table of the most used features that are not imported, see What's not imported when you move from desktop to QuickBooks Online?
+This is a comprehensive list of features that are not specifically converted.
+For a condensed version, please see What's not imported when you move from QuickBooks Desktop to QuickBooks Online?

 - The bank account number (if any) and notes (if any) are not converted.